Lab41/Hemlock/README.md

 systems.

-Build a [Couchbase](http://www.couchbase.com/) cluster to store metadata and data of registered systems.
+Build a [Couchbase 2.0](http://www.couchbase.com/) cluster to store metadata and data of registered systems.

-Build an [ElasticSearch](http://www.elasticsearch.org/) cluster to store the index of Couchbase.
+Build an [ElasticSearch 0.90.2](http://www.elasticsearch.org/) cluster to store the index of Couchbase.

 Installing